cms-analysis/HiggsAnalysis-CombinedLimit/docs/how_combine_works/model_and_likelihood.md

 In practice, this makes the functional form almost entirely general.

 However, some constraints, such as the requirement that bin contents be positive, and that the function $M$ only depends on $\vec{\mu}$, whereas $N$, and $y_{cbp}$ only depend on $\vec{\theta}$ do exist.
-Nonetheless, some constraints are built in, such as the fact that each constraint term is a function of a single nuisance parameter.

 ### Overview of the complete binned likelihood model in Combine

 An overview of the binned likelihood model built by combine is given below.
+Note that $M_{cp}$ can be chosen by the user from a set of predefined models, or defined by the user themselves.
+The constraint terms $p_{e}$ are almost always gaussians with width one centered at $\tilde{\theta}$, with a notable exception for $\theta_{B}$ terms which can use either a poisson or guassian constraint.

 ![](CombineLikelihoodEqns.png)